Proposed Changes to fare Structure

 Children's Weekday Fares

 On weekends and select holidays, kids ride FREE with Metra's Family Fares.
 Up to three children age 11 and under ride free with each fare-paying adult.
 Purchase a ticket or use your Monthly Pass or 10-Ride Ticket as the adult fare.
-The $10 Weekend Pass can also be used as the adult fare.
 Family Cars are available on weekends and non-rush hour weekday trains.
+Family Fares are also available on weekdays during the summer between Memorial Day and Labor Day.

 Lower Fares on Metra Electric and Rock Island lines

-Under the Fair Transit South Cook Pilot, Cook County is subsidizing reduced fares for all riders on the Metra Electric and Rock Island lines ONLY.
+Under the Fair Transit South Cook Pilot subsidized by Cook County, all riders on the Metra Electric and Rock Island lines will be charged the reduced fare rate for all tickets.
 These tickets are not valid on any other Metra line.
-Click here for a fare chart for the two lines under the pilot.
+The reduced fare rates can be found on this chart.

 Save Money with Transit Benefits